Onemanwolf/ARM/Docs/Templates.md

 To deploy our templates into Azure we can use the following command passing in the path to our template and it supporting `parameters.json` file.

+You can run your commands from Visual Studio Code from the built in terminal window.

 ```Powershell
 New-AzResourceGroupDeployment -ResourceGroupName RG-IaCSample `
     -TemplateFile ".\ImpInfraasCode\StorageAccount.json" `